Welcome to the homepage for Differential Geometry (Math 4250/6250)!

 - Reading: OpenStax physics chapter 2 (vectors and scalars)

-- Minihomework: Vectors and products.
+- Minihomework: Scalar and vector products.

 - Constructing Parametrized Curves.